 One advantage often enjoyed by colleges and universities is that distinction between different student types and alumni are often well-established at the institution.
 Most schools are already keenly aware of characteristics and behavioral patterns among student subgroups.
 Some of the sample student personas in higher education are as follows:

 - Military Veterans

 - Online Learners

-These recognized higher education buyer persona groupings can be a great starting point for an institution interested in taking a persona-based approach to student engagement.
-By starting with some of these groups, a school can be assured that the personas are relevant and commonly understood across staff and faculty.
+These higher education persona groupings can be a great starting point for an institution interested in taking a persona-based approach to student engagement in different stages of the student lifecycle.
+By starting with some of these groups, a school can be assured that the personas are relevant and commonly understood across the campus by staff and faculty.
 If necessary, the groups can be expanded in the future as staff members acquire experience and understanding of how persona campaigns can be used most advantageously at the institution.

 Tracking success, progression and retention of students belonging to each student persona reveals invaluable information for feedback to the marketing and recruitment department.
 This gives them great insights into proper allocation of the scarce marketing budget for overall recruitment success and student success, thus building a strong brand equity for the institution.
 Mentoring and participation of alumni can easily be understood by tracking alumni persona performance metrics.

 Personas in the higher education sector can play a valuable role in the institutional success, in all phases of the student lifecycle be it applicant phase, student phase or alumni phase.

 A real-time 360 view of the applicant, student or alumni in a student lifecycle CRM may be the best place to view the student or alumni persona with accompanying dynamic reports that reveals necessary insights for management and staff on where and how they should direct their efforts and budget for the best outcomes.